bbc/audiowaveform/README.md

     cpack -G RPM

-The packages can be locally installed (e.g., `rpm -ivh *.rpm`, `dpkg -i *.rpm`) or installed on another system, as long as the runtime dependencies of the package are present (`libmad`, `libsndfile`, `libid3tag`, `gd` and `boost`).
+The packages can be locally installed (e.g., `rpm -ivh *.rpm`, `dpkg -i *.deb`) or installed on another system, as long as the runtime dependencies of the package are present (`libmad`, `libsndfile`, `libid3tag`, `gd` and `boost`).